paullouisageneau/libdatachannel/examples/README.md

 - [media-sender](media-sender) is a copy/paste example capturing the webcam with gstreamer and sending it to the web browser.
 - [media-sfu](media-sfu) is a copy/paste SFU relaying the webcam between web browsers.
 - [streamer](streamer) streams h264 and opus samples to web browsers (signaling-server-python is required).
+- [sframe](sframe) is a sender and receiver pair applying SFrame (RFC 9605) end-to-end encryption to media.

 Additionally, it contains two debugging tools for libdatachannel with copy-pasting as signaling:
 - [copy-paste](copy-paste) using the C++ API